BrianNzangi/workit-ecommerce/README.md

 ## 📄 License

-This project is private and proprietary to Workit Electronics.
+This project is private and proprietary to Workit Enterprises.

 ## 📞 Support